SDGGiesbrecht/Workspace/README.md

 This will install and register the `workspace` command for `bash`, `zsh` and `fish`.

-A full installation is only necessary necessary to use the command line interface.
+A full installation is only necessary in order to use the command line interface.
 Contributors to a Workspace‐managed project can use the provided scripts without a permanent install.
 (See [The Workspace Workflow](#the-workspace-workflow).)

 ## The Workspace Workflow